How To Apply

 How do I make a payment to the Institute?

-Payments may be made by money order or certified bank check drawn on U.S. bank ONLY.
+Payments may be made payable to The Lee Strasberg Theatre & Film Institute by money order, certified bank check, and personal check drawn on U.S. banks ONLY.

 No international checks or money orders will be accepted.